Best Men's Winter Boots of 2024/25

 Temperature Rating: -40F

-Footwear Closure: Pull on
+Footwear Closure: Pull-on

 Waterproof: Yes

-What we didn’t like: heel rubbing, tight on wider shins after prolonged use
+What we didn’t like: Heel rubbing, tight on wider shins after prolonged use

 If you don’t want to deal with lacing up your boots every time you go outside, the Muck Boot Arctic Sport Boots are for you.
 The Muck Boot Arctic Sports are warm, waterproof, durable, and exactly what you want on your feet in harsh conditions and extreme cold.
-Called the workhorse of the men’s boot world for a reason, the Arctic Sports are way less of a fashion statement than our winner for City Walking, the Blundstones, or L.L.Bean Boots, but infinitely more functional.
-(Think: what farmers in frigid Iowa wear to make sure they’re not going to get frostbitten at chore time.)

-While definitely on the heavier side for winter boots, the Arctic Sports are filled with 5mm of neoprene insulation, are lined with fleece, and have 2mm of thermal foam under the footbed for supreme warmth.
+While definitely on the heavier side for winter boots, the Arctic Sports are filled with 5mm of neoprene insulation, lined with fleece, and have 2mm of thermal foam under the footbed for supreme warmth.
 They also have a super-comfortable EVA midsole for arch support and aid with traction and grip.
 (The better connected your foot is to your boot, the easier it is to maintain traction on slippery ground!)

-One of the biggest questions from reviewers was, “Why Muck over Boggs?”
+Why Muck over Bogs?
 The answer is, these Muck Boots are way warmer.
-The rubber outsole on the Arctic Sports is thicker, which insulates you more effectively from cold ground.
-They have more insulation (remember that 5mm of the stuff?) to boot.
+The Arctic Sports's rubber outsole is thicker, insulating you more effectively from cold ground.
+They have more insulation to boot.

 Best Slip-On Winter Boot — Non-Insulated: Xtratuf Legacy 15"